ietf-slim-wg/slim-use-cases/draft-ietf-slim-use-cases-latest.md

 To fulfill all the use cases the currently specified directionality will be needed, as well as an indication of absolute preference.
 An indication of suitable service and its spoken language is needed for the speech-to-speech case, but can be useful for other cases as well.
 There is no clear need for explicit grouping of modalities seem to be needed.

-Subsequent work in the Selection of Language for Internet Media Working Group [SLIM] will work on Internet Drafts to support these use cases.
+Subsequent work in the Selection of Language for Internet Media Working Group (SLIM: https://datatracker.ietf.org/wg/slim/charter/) will work on Internet Drafts to support these use cases.

 # Security Considerations